alghalia/Forecasting_Mercado_libre/README.md

 * Python JupyterLab

 Usage
-This application analyse the financials and the user data of MercadoLibre which is the most popular e-commerce site in Latin America.
-It analyses the data in clever ways to make the company grow. we will predict search traffic that can translate into the ability to successfully trade the stock.
+This application analyzes the financials and user data of MercadoLibre, the most popular e-commerce site in Latin America.
+It analyses the data in clever ways to make the company grow. we will predict search traffic that can translate into the ability to trade the stock successfully.

 Step 1: Find unusual patterns in hourly Google search traffic